The time to say thank you is here

 - Consistently produces outstanding teaching and learning experiences

-- Fully embraces the latest technology and teaching methods to make their lectures immersive and interesting
+- Fully embraces the latest technology and teaching methods to make lectures immersive and interesting

 - Inventive and progressive in their style of teaching to enhance learning and teaching

-- Continually use their skill, flair, and imagination to create an inspirational teaching experience.
+- Uses skill, flair, and imagination to create an inspirational teaching experience

 Dissertation Supervisor of the Year

-- Going the extra mile in their efforts to guide students through the dissertation writing process.
+- Goes the extra mile guiding students through the dissertation writing process

-- Remains professional but cares about the well-being of students.
+- Remains professional but cares about student wellbeing

-- Providing regular feedback and advice on draft works submitted in relation to the dissertation topic.
+- Provides regular feedback and advice on draft work

-- Has a deep knowledge of the subject matter and gives practical and specific advice.
+- Has deep knowledge of the subject matter and gives practical and specific advice

 Award for Academic Support Staff

-- Makes themselves easily accessible to students in the form of regular face to face and digital communications.
+- Makes themselves easily accessible to students through regular face to face and digital communications

 Student Support Member of the year